Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Caring for a Pet

-Caring for a sick cat can be a challenge, but with a little bit of patience and love, you can help your furry friend get better.
+Caring for a sick cat can be challenging, but you can help your furry friend get better with a little patience and love.
 Amor managed to capture this well in her composition Caring for a Pet.

 Caring for a pet by Amor Ferguson